pymacaron/pymacaron/README.md

 With [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice),
 you get out-of-the-box:

-* a best practice auto-scalling setup on Elastic Beanstalk
+* A best practice auto-scalling setup on Elastic Beanstalk

-* error handling and reporting around your api endpoints
+* Error handling and reporting around your api endpoints

-* endpoint authentication based on JWT tokens
+* Endpoint authentication based on JWT tokens

-* Python objects for all you api's json data, with silent marshalling/unmarshalling and validation
+* Python objects for all your api's json data, with silent marshalling/unmarshalling and validation

 Easy peasy now you happy!